 laguna wilcacocha

-Huaraz is known for its beautiful backdrop of mountains in the Huascaran National Park.
+Huaraz is known for its beautiful mountain backdrop in the Huascaran National Park.
 When flying into Lima, you will be at sea level.
 Huaraz sits at 3,052 meters or 10,013 feet.
 This is a huge change and can sometimes lead to altitude sickness.
-The best way to avoid this is by resting for a few days at least and then doing an easy hike as your first.
+The best way to avoid this is by resting for at least a few days and then doing an easy hike first.
 This is where Laguna Wilcacocha is excellent.

-In this guide, I will go over how to get here and all other details regarding Laguna Wilcacocha in Huaraz.
+In this guide, I will explain how to get there and provide all other details regarding Laguna Wilcacocha in Huaraz.

 laguna wilcacocha